 Yes, Non-Resident Indians (NRI) and Overseas Citizens of India (OCI) are fully eligible to buy property in India and do not need any special permission to purchase a property.

 However, contrary to popular belief, NRIs are not allowed to buy all types of properties as Resident Indians can.
 Reserve Bank of India (RBI) guidelines and foreign exchange regulations restrict NRIs from purchasing certain types of properties.

 Type of Properties NRI Can Buy in India

 If you are an NRI, you cannot purchase any agricultural land, farmhouse, or plantation property.
 You can have ownership of such property only if they’ve been inherited (received as an heir at the death of the previous holder).

-If a Resident owning a property in India becomes an NRI, he/she can continue holding the property.
+If you are a resident owning a property in India and you become an NRI, you can continue holding the property.
 NRIs are also allowed to keep a farmhouse, an agricultural land, or a plantation they owned before becoming an NRI.